megwatson88/Regex-Tutorial/gist-template.md

 ### Quantifiers
 A quantifer specifies how many instances of the previous element must be present in the input string
 ### OR Operator
+The OR operator is a grouping expression.
+The syntax is as follows (this|that)
 ### Character Classes
+A character class defines a set of characters.
 ### Flags

 ### Grouping and Capturing